-Parents need to know that this animated feature aimed at young children seems to have more than its share of scary scenes and frightening creatures.
+Parents need to know that Ice Age is an animated feature aimed at young children that seems to have more than its share of scary scenes and frightening creatures.
 A mother drowns while trying to save her infant.
 Fang-toothed tigers are continually shown in close-up while on the attack.
 Murderous rhinos chase the earth's most vulnerable beings.
 Nature's calamities (avalanches, erupting volcanoes) are overpowering and threaten everything in their paths.
 Animals are depicted as killers simply for the sake of evil, rather than as a means of survival.The human tribes featured are powerless in the face of a dangerous natural world.

 ICE AGE is a clever, funny, and touching story of an unlikely trio of animals who band together to return a human baby to his family.
 The story is set when glaciers covered much of the earth, 20,000 years ago.
 As all of the other animals migrate south in search of food, three characters are moving in the opposite direction.
 They are a wooly mammoth named Manny (voice of Ray Romano), a sloth named Sid (John Leguizamo), and a saber tooth tiger named Diego (Denis Leary).
 In classic road movie fashion, they don't like or trust each other very much at the beginning and the journey becomes a psychological one as they share experiences and confidences that make them see each other and themselves very differently.

-Ice Age doesn't reach the level of Shrek for wit and there is no romance to keep the grown-ups happy, and the plot has no surprises.
+This movie is a solid choice for kids old enough to handle the cartoonish violence.
+It doesn't reach the level of Shrek for wit, there is no romance to keep the grown-ups happy, and the plot has no surprises.
 But it's told with terrific energy, imagination, visual invention, and humor and it moves along very quickly.
 Interestingly, the three lead voices are provided by performers who began as stand-up comics rather than actors.
 Their voices are edgy and distinctive, perfectly matched with their characters.

-Families can talk about what Manny says about members of a herd being willing to risk their lives for each other.
+Families can talk about what Manny says about members of a herd being willing to risk their lives for each other in Ice Age.
 Why was it so important for Manny to return the baby, even though the humans had hunted his herd?
 How did that help to heal some of Manny's sadness?

 Why did Diego change his mind about Manny?
 Why did Manny change his mind about Sid?
 Was it because of something Sid did or because of something Manny learned about himself, or both?